jeffsim/typescript-gulp-sample/readme_old.md

 Reference: [Names and Modules on Typescript site](https://www.typescriptlang.org/docs/handbook/namespaces-and-modules.html)

+### Other notes

+***TODO: Typescript's --out option.
+Didn't work for me; remember why.***

 # Build Settings
 The following settings are defined in buildConfig.js:

 ```
 buildConfig.settings = {
     // Dump extra output during the build process
     verboseOutput: true,

-    // Set this to enable compile-time debug checking; e.g. for unexpected situations like missing tsconfig.json file
-    debug: true,
-    debugSettings: {
-        // By default, if a project has no transpiled files in it then we assume error in path.
-You can disable that
-        // error by enabling allowEmptyFolders
-        // allowEmptyFolders: true
-    },

-    // Minified builds can strip debug checks from output js for perf.
-To indicate that a block should be stripped,
-    // surround it with the following strings.  grep on DEBUGSTART in this project to see an example
-    // These strings are case insensitive; e.g. "// deBUGstart" would match.
-    debugBlockStartText: "// DEBUGSTART",
-    debugBlockEndText: "// DEBUGEND",

     // If true, then don't parallelize tasks.
 Not something you would usually set; mostly just useful if you
     // are having build issues and want cleaner output.
     forceSerializedTasks: false,

     // Set to true to enable project-level incremental builds.
 File-level incremental builds are handled by a
-    // persistent 'watch' task, as TSC needs all files in order to compile properly.
+    // persistent 'watch' task, as TSC needs all files to compile properly.
 Using gulp.watch maintains some state to
     // reduce compilation time (about 10% in this sample on this machine.
 I suspect a 'real' project with more files
     // to compile would see more improvement).
     incrementalBuild: true,

     // By default, an incremental build would rebuild if *any* file in a project changes, including d.ts files.
-    // However, you can skip recompilation of a project if *only* dependencies (e.g. d.ts files) have changed.
+    // However, I think that you can skip recompilation of a project if only d.ts files have changed.
+This field
-    // This field manages that; when false, it says to NOT recompile if only dependencies have changed.
-If you're
-    // seeing weird incremental build behavior then try setting this to true, and let me know
+    // manages that.
+If you're seeing weird incremental build behavior then try setting this to true, and let me know
-    recompiledOnDTSChanges: false,
+    recompiledOnDTSChanges: false

-    // Defines the folder into which distributable files should be placed.
-By default == "./dist"
-    distPath: "./dist",

-    // Defines the folder into which temporary built files are placed.
-By default == "./bld"
-    bldPath: "./bld",

-    // string to add to the name of generated bundle files.  e.g. "-bundle" would result in something like duality-bundle-debug.js.
-    // I'm opting for no suffix.
-If you need one (e.g. it generates name conflicts somehow), then change it here
-    bundleSuffix: "",
 };
 ```